 .
 Hang a right and follow Rim Trail

 to the northeast then loop back to the southwest and rejoin the San Diego River Crossing Trail

 Head northwest toward the North Perimeter Trail and follow that northeast past Shepherd Pond.
 Turn right when you come to the Suycott Valley Trail

 sign and head south towards E-Ticket.
 Descend E-Ticket until you meet Fortuna Saddle Trail

 , which you'll take southwest until you link up with Suycott Valley Trail

 Climb out of the Suycott Wash picnic area and after relinking with the San Diego River Crossing Trailhead west for a loop around the Quarry Loop

-Trail before descending back down to the San Diego River.
+trails before descending back down to the San Diego River.

-Hang a left and head up the south side of the San Diego River towards the Mission Trails Regional Park Visitors Center.
+Hang a left, and head up the south side of the San Diego River towards the Mission Trails Regional Park Visitors Center.
 Jump onto the Father Junipero Serra Trail

 (it's actually a paved road) and take that back to Mission Gorge Road.
 Hang a right and return the short distance back to the parking lot.